ethereum/ethereum-org-website/src/content/developers/tutorials/erc20-annotated-code/index.md

   are operations between them, especially calls to a different contract.

-Now that you've seen how the OpenWhisk ERC-20 contract is written, and especially how it is made more secure, go and write your own secure contracts and applications.
+Now that you've seen how the OpenZeppelin ERC-20 contract is written, and especially how it is made more secure, go and write your own secure contracts and applications.